skeletonlabs/skeleton/packages/skeleton/.changeset/gold-jars-pretend.md

 ---
-'@skeletonlabs/skeleton': patch
+'@skeletonlabs/skeleton': minor
 ---

-bugfix:Added support for type generics on values provided to Autocomplete component
+feat: Added support for generic types on values provided to Autocomplete component